 Who We Are

-The SC CSC is supported by a consortium of partners that include The University of Oklahoma, Texas Tech University, Louisiana State University, The Chickasaw Nation, The Choctaw Nation of Oklahoma, Oklahoma State University, and the National Oceanic and Atmospheric Administration's Geophysical Fluid Dynamics Laboratory.
-The current focus of the SC CSC consortium is on recruiting and training graduate students, conducting climate change and impacts research, and developing climate science and climate change educational programs.
+The SC CASC is supported by a consortium of partners that include The University of Oklahoma, Texas Tech University, Louisiana State University, The Chickasaw Nation, The Choctaw Nation of Oklahoma, Oklahoma State University, and the National Oceanic and Atmospheric Administration's Geophysical Fluid Dynamics Laboratory.
+The current focus of the SC CASC consortium is on recruiting and training graduate students, conducting climate change and impacts research, and developing climate science and climate change educational programs.